 – The idea that had been simmering on the back burner of my mind now has a life of its own on paper, and

 – A bruised finger!
 I don’t know how it happened.
 I didn’t have it when I arrived, but I certainly did when I left.
 And like magic, it doesn’t hurt at all.

 Our property backs up to a preserved wetland area so we have a multitude of frogs and toads hopping around.
 In fact, I’d have made a great vendor back-in-the-day for the “toe of frog” part of the ingredients that the three witches in Shakespeare’s Macbeth required for their spell:

 Double, double toil and trouble; Fire burn and cauldron bubble.
-Eye of newt, and toe of frog, Wool of bat, and tongue of dog…
+Eye of newt, and toe of frog, Wing of bat, and tongue of dog…

 We’re always on the lookout when mowing